NOTICE

 Neocities: Web 1.0 / IndieWeb inspired

 I am trying to style this site in a Web 1.0 style whilst being respectful to the aims of the magazine.
 It's a balancing act between the plain and boring websites we see everywhere today; and the glitter and flashing animations of the 90s (which is what we really want, right.?)
-I love exploring Neocities, and highly recommend you go check out some other sites once you are done here.
-You'll find lots of original artwork and digital gardens, journals, fan pages and so much more.
-Exploring these sites forces you to step outside your usual circuit of familiar platforms and encounter something unexpected.
-Go and explore!
+My nostalgia for the old internet led me to Neocities, which is what I have used to create and host this site.
+We are going back to basics and building a community without the algorithms and shady practices of the big corporations.
+I expect Neocities to be the perfect home for The Whitwar in 2026 and beyond; and I am very much looking forward to e-meeting my readers!